 About 85% of this time I spent trying to understand Mandarin.
 I have not spoken it in a while and I found myself concentrating more on that than what was actually being said.

 - Graphic design meeting

 Designers from a London agency met with myself and the Brand Manager, who had previously given the design team primary market research, to discuss the change in logo, colour palette and website design.
 Making prototypes ready to showcase to the teams overseas.

 Meeting with professionals from a range of creative sectors was very eye-opening.
 I’ve always thought of myself as a creative individual but they must of felt like they were talking to a brick wall.
 I definitely needed to get into the mindset a bit more.

 - Creating portfolios

-Liam was included in the creation of portfolios and showreels that included the work of current and former JayRay employees.
-These informative pieces were created as a step by step process of becoming an employee and travelling to China to become an English Teacher, including visa and passport help, accommodation and transport information and a full briefing and example of the teaching style necessary.
+I was included in the creation of portfolios and showreels that included the work of current and former JayRay employees.
+These informative pieces were created as a step-by-step process of becoming an employee and travelling to China to become an English Teacher, including visa and passport help, accommodation and transport information and a full briefing and example of the teaching style necessary.